OpenSecuritySummit/oss2019/content/participant/photobox-gs/week-ticket/dinis-cruz.md

 job_title: CISO
 linkedin: diniscruz
 sessions:
     - secureCodeBox - How to improve your CI/CD pipeline with automated security tests
+    - Using Wardley Maps on SOC
+    - Mapping boot camp
+    - Coordinating functions within a PST organisation
+    - Climatic Patterns and Using Doctrine
+    - Using Wardley Maps and Cynefin for Security
+    - Introduction to Cynefin Framework (Training Session)
+    - Using Cynefin Framework making strategic security decisions
 project_user:
 - ASVS
 project_contributor: